yalap13/typi/README.md

 # Typst package installer

-Simple CLI to install packages from a local directory or from git. **This is an official package manager**, I simply wanted a simple tool for myself and decided to share it.
+Simple CLI to install packages from a local directory or from git. **This is not an official package manager**, I simply wanted a simple tool for myself and decided to share it.